 - Connected—Specifies whether the repository is a connected or disconnected.

 - false—The child repository is a disconnected repository.
-This means that the Workflow Manager server is not installed and the child repository is not published as Workflow Manager services.
+This means that the Workflow Manager (Classic) server is not installed and the child repository is not published as Workflow Manager (Classic) services.

-- if Connected is false, this is the folder location to store the configuration file exported from the parent repository.
-The configuration file can be used with the Import Job Data tool to replicate the parent to this disconnected repository.
+- If Connected is false, this is the folder location where the configuration file exported from the parent repository will be stored.
+The configuration file can be used with the Import Job Data tool to replicate the parent repository to this disconnected repository.

-The URL for the parent repository as the Workflow Manager service URL, for example, http://localhost/arcgis/rest/services/parent/wmserver.
+The URL for the parent repository as the Workflow Manager (Classic) service URL, for example, http://localhost/arcgis/rest/services/parent/wmserver.

-The name of the parent repository that will be distributing the Workflow Manager jobs and configuration elements.
+The name of the parent repository that will distribute the Workflow Manager (Classic) jobs and configuration elements.

 [[child_name, connected, URL],...]